jjw2004/react-movie-labs/README.md

 - Cached data for improved performance using React Query
 - Accessible via header navigation or `/movies/popular` route

 ### Now Playing Page
 - Shows movies currently in theaters
 - Same layout and interactions as other list pages
 - Add now-playing movies to favorites
 - Uses React Query for caching
 - Accessible via header navigation or `/movies/now-playing` route

+### Must Watch Movies Page
+- Add any movie to your must-watch list from the Home, Popular, Top Rated, Now Playing, or Upcoming pages using the "Add to Must Watch" button on each movie card
+- View all your must-watch movies on a dedicated page at `/movies/must-watch`
+- Access the Must Watch page directly from the site header navigation
+- Must Watch list is managed globally using React context

 ### Movie Cast Display
 - Shows top 6 cast members on movie details page